skiggety/skiggety-utils/todo_report/README.txt

 ==== TODOs, ascending, so you know what's likely to change next.
-Do not edit, run 'generate_todo_report' to generate. ==== ( showing last 8 lines out of 775 for 'todo': ) ./bin/firstlife-setup:15:# TODO^110:   - evening routine ./bin/firstlife-setup:16:# TODO^110:   - productivity routines
+Do not edit, run 'generate_todo_report' to generate. ==== ( showing last 8 lines out of 778 for 'todo': ) ./README.md:128:      - TODO^113: (IN_PROGRESS, NOW) skiggety-utils installer ./bin/firstlife-setup:11:# TODO^113: - generate example crontab file, including:
-./bin/crontab-verbose:20:    # TODO^111: (IN_PROGRESS) also open example files, if available (so 'firstlife' can suggest an example crontab file)
-./README.md:127:    - TODO^113: move firstlife to 'zerothlife' repo
-./bin/firstlife-setup:11:# TODO^113: - generate example crontab file, including:
-./lib/firstlife.bash:45:# TODO^113: use firstlife_exit_if_needed liberally instead of exit_if_day_is_over (all over the codebase)
+./installers/zerothlife:9:# TODO^113: and devote some thought to dependencies between firstlife and skiggety-utils ./lib/firstlife.bash:45:# TODO^113: use firstlife_exit_if_needed liberally instead of exit_if_day_is_over (all over the codebase)
+./installers/zerothlife:8:# TODO^114: and then call 'firstlife-setup'
-./README.md:128:      - TODO^114: (IN_PROGRESS, NOW) at least check out the repo, maybe with a skiggety-utils installer ./README.md:130:  - TODO^116: move 'vital' data (to do list) to private repo (skiggety utils should help set up)
+./installers/zerothlife:7:# TODO^115: and add it's bin dir to your path ./README.md:131:  - TODO^116: move 'vital' data (to do list) to private repo (skiggety utils should help set up) ./installers/zerothlife:6:# TODO^116: (IN_PROGRESS, NOW) at least check out the zerothlife repo, maybe with a skiggety-utils installer